matthenry21/tomato-leaf-disease-detection-/README.md

 	1. User uploads an tomato leaf image(.png etc)
 	2. Image is resized to training input size
 	3. Image is normalized
-	4. Model predicts disease class
+	4. Automatically detect the disease using a trained deep learning model
 	5. Output includes:
 	•	Disease name
 	•	Confidence score